Survivalists Guide to Survival traps and snares

 The Simple Snare is made from a noose.
 The snare is placed over a trail or den hole and attached to a stake.
 This type of snare should be placed on known game trail with small twigs to keep it in place.

-Make sure that the noose is large enough to allow the animals head to pass through it.
+Make sure that the noose is large enough to allow the animal’s head to pass through it.
 As the animal moves through the snare it should tighten around its neck.
-The more the animal struggles to get lose, the tighter the snare will get.
+The more the animal struggles to get loose, the tighter the snare will get.
 Snares usually do not kill the animal, so make sure you use wire that is strong enough to keep the animal in place until you return to the trap.

 Baiting a trap